Should I Invest in Bitcoin or Ethereum?

 There are so, so many more cryptocurrencies out there (and the numbers are still growing).
 Each one of them has its own unique specification and functionality.
 It is therefore important doing thorough and in-depth research to make an informed decision in your crypto-asset investments.

-With that said, do you have a favourite and what’s your price predictions for these coins in 2021?
+With that said, do you have a favourite and what’s your price predictions for these coins?

 Contact Easy Crypto for more information about buying Bitcoin and other cryptocurrencies!

 Make sure to follow our Facebook, Twitter, Instagram, and YouTube channel to stay up-to-date with Easy Crypto!

 Also, don’t forget to subscribe to our monthly newsletter to have the latest crypto insights, news, and updates delivered to our inbox.

 Disclaimer: Information is current as at the date of publication.
 This is general information only and is not intended to be advice.
 Crypto is volatile, carries risk and the value can go up and down.
 Past performance is not an indicator of future returns.
 Please do your own research.